openmcp-project/docs/docs/users/01-boostrapping.md

     └── root-kustomization.yaml
 ```

-After a while the Kustomization in the Kind cluster should be updated and the crossplane service provider should be deployed:
+After a while, the Kustomization in the Kind cluster should be updated and the crossplane service provider should be deployed:
 You can force an update of the Kustomization in the Kind cluster to pick up the changes made in the Git repository.

 ```shell